 TIMELINE OF EFFORTS TO STRENGTHEN GLOBAL PANDEMIC PREPAREDNESS AND RESPONSE IN LIGHT OF THE COVID-19 CRISIS

-20 September: UN High-Level Meeting on Pandemic Prevention, Preparedness and Response (Political Declaration final text for silence procedure)
+20 September: UN High-Level Meeting on Pandemic Prevention, Preparedness and Response (Political Declaration, final text as of 1 September 2023)

 21 and 24 July: Joint plenary meetings of the INB/WGIHR